kakyoism/karagen/README.md

 To extract the accompaniment of a song

 - Click the button `Pick a Song`.
 - Find a song using the pop-up file dialog, then click `Select Song`.
-You should see the message on the right side confirm with the full path to the song file if we succeed.
+On its right side, you should see the the full path to the song file if we succeed.
 - Click the button `Output Folder`.
 - Find a target folder you want using the pop-up file dialog, then click `Select Folder`.
-You should see the message on the right side confirm with the full path to the song file if we succeed.
+On its right side, you should see the full path to the output folder if we succeed.
 - Click the floating `+` button at the bottom right of the window.
 The background worker will start doing the real work.
 - Wait till the background worker finishes its job.